-Pain/pins & needles/weakness in neck, arm, chest, upper back and/or shoulders
+- Pain/pins & needles/weakness in neck, arm, chest, upper back and/or shoulders

-Type of pain can vary – sharp/dull/burning/tingling
+- Type of pain can vary – sharp/dull/burning/tingling

-Neck Pain – How can Physiotherapy help me?
+Neck Pain – How Can Physiotherapy Help Me?

 Physiotherapists are university trained in the assessment and treatment of spinal problems.
-Physiotherapists treat neck pain using a variety of techniques, including joint mobilisation (a gentle, safe form of manipulation), traction, deep tissue releases and exercises.
-Advice can also be provided on ways to relieve your pain by correcting its cause, for example the correction of poor postural habits.
+Physiotherapists treat cervical radiculopathy using a variety of techniques, including joint mobilisation (a gentle, safe form of manipulation), traction, deep tissue releases and exercises.
+These treatments are aimed at reducing the inflammation of your nerve root(s) and on improving the function of the surrounding neck muscles and joints.

 Depending on the type of neck injury different recovery times can be expected.
 As a general guide: anywhere from 4 – 6 weeks can be expected.
 Some patients improve much faster, and some patients with chronic conditions may require more physiotherapy.